brentjett/Design-and-Dev-Guidelines/README.md

 $data = apply_filters('neh_get_my_data', $default);
 ```

-## Deliverables
+## Deliverables for 3rd Party Developers
-For a 3rd party developer, I think there are two primary deliverables that we want back from them.
+For a 3rd party developer, there are two primary deliverables that are expected.

-- Final theme in git repo - a git repository that we provide to them with the finished theme in it.
+- Theme Git Repo - A git repository will be provided for work on the client site's theme.
+All changes throughout the development of the site should be committed and pushed to the theme's repository.
+If branching is needed, a final stable build of the theme should be merged back into the master branch before being deployed to the staging or production environment.
     - README.md - explainer file.
 Should tell what's going on in the theme.
     - CHANGELOG.md - Versions file.
 - Fully configured development instance of WordPress